-In addition to providing autism assessments, Aspect Assessments is able to provide cognitive assessments.
-Cognitive assessments, also known as IQ tests, help to determine an individual’s learning capability by identifying cognitive strengths and weaknesses, and can assist with development of individualised support and learning plans.
-They are often requested by schools in order to provide additional information about support needs prior to school entry, and are helpful if there are concerns about an individual’s learning abilities or capacity to be independent.
+Cognitive assessments are often requested by schools in order to provide additional information about support needs prior to school entry, and are helpful if there are concerns about an individual’s learning abilities or capacity to be independent.

-A cognitive assessment generally takes 1 to 1½ hours.
+A cognitive assessment generally takes between 1 hour and 1 hour 30 minutes.
 We use the Wechsler intelligence scales, with the exact assessment depending on the individual’s age:

 - Wechsler Preschool and Primary Scales of Intelligence- Fourth Edition, Australian Adaptation (WPPSI-IV): for children aged 2 years, 6 months to 7 years, 7 months.